Home > Business > Logistics purchasing > Responsible purchasing: a performance driver for companies

 So we need to develop an ESG strategy for our business sector and our customer base.
 The aim?
 To stand out from the competition and create new competitive advantages.

 This ESG strategy can, for example, include decarbonising purchasing.
-Decarbonising purchasing is one of the priority actions in the responsible purchasing approach.
+Indeed, decarbonising purchasing is one of the priority actions in the responsible purchasing approach.
 This has become a major challenge for the largest companies since the publication of the BEGES decree.
 This decree of 1er July 2022 on greenhouse gas emissions assessments has extended the scope of the assessment to include significant indirect emissions.
 We know that greenhouse gas (GHG) emissions from a company's scope 3 often represent more than 60 % of its emissions.

 Another example: buy solidarity.
 Purchasing from the disabled sector or the social inclusion sector is responsible purchasing.
 It improves a company's social footprint in two ways.
 On the one hand, they encourage the employment of people who are far from the mainstream.
 Secondly, they often have a local impact, as they are carried out in the company's or customer's area.